 Pennsylvania Divorce Laws

-Just as there are laws for getting married (such as consent, age, etc.), states also regulate the divorce process.
-State laws vary but typically have a waiting period before a divorce is finalized, residency requirements, jurisdictional requirements, and various legal grounds available for divorce.
-Grounds for divorce typically fall into one of two main categories:
+Just as there are laws for getting married, states also have laws for getting divorced.
+While state divorce laws vary, they typically have a waiting period before a divorce is finalized, residency requirements, and jurisdictional requirements.
+Most states also have a variety of grounds for getting divorced, but typically the grounds fall into one of two main categories: fault or no fault.

 Grounds for Divorce in Pennsylvania

 Pennsylvania divorce laws allow a person to file a divorce under one of four grounds:

 - "Irretrievable Breakdown."

 Generally speaking, mutual consent and irretrievable breakdown fall under the category of no fault divorce.
 The requirements for filing and being able to obtain a divorce vary depending on the grounds for divorce.

 The table below provides a brief overview of the statutes in plain English that relate to divorce laws in Pennsylvania.
 While it's important to read the actual statute when researching a topic, this table can help you better understand the actual language of the statute.

 One spouse is required to have resided in Pennsylvania for at least 6 months before filing for divorce.